 The following table reveals that missing values predominantly occur in the vital signs and laboratory results groups.
 Notably, we found that 41 patients have completely missing vital signs data, and 50 patients have entirely missing laboratory results.
 We decided to remove 6,084 rows which have at least one missing value across all features.

-Additionally, we found a literature from the National Library of Medicine which contains the information about valid ranges Based on this, we have removed additional 310 observations where at least one of its values falls outside of the valid range.
+Additionally, we found a literature from the National Library of Medicine which contains the information about valid ranges for vital signs and laboratory results.
+Based on this, we have removed additional 310 observations where at least one of its values falls outside of the valid range.